buttonsrtoys/gen_expects/README.md

 # gen_expects

-`gen_expects` is a code generator for expect statements in test.
+`gen_expects` is a code generator for expect statements in Flutter widgets tests.

-Rather than generating a `.dart` test file, `gen_expects` runs within your test and output `expect` statements for widgets it finds in the active widget tree.
+Rather than generating a `.dart` test file, you insert a `genExpect` call within your widget test:

-E.g., you write a test file that calls `genExpects`:

     void main() {
         testWidgets('Confirm all widgets appear', (WidgetTester tester) async {